JesusGPriego/JavaScript-Learning/README.md

 In this repository Ill be uloading what I learn about JS.

+## Disclaimer:

+Css in this projects is provide as part of the course.
+It doesn't mean I can't do it myself, but I wanted to make this clear.

 # Passenge-Counter:

 This is a tiny app that increments the value of an element everytime a button is clicked.
 It also lets the user "save" a value, and shows the lasts registers.